anthonycaccese/colorful-simplified-es/README.md

 ### **Gamelist View Style**

 - `Gamelist View Style` - sets the layout used for the gamelist view when media & metadata are scraped for your games.
-There are a few variants to choose from:
-   - `Metadata Off` -
+   - `Metadata Off` - Displays just a gamelist and game artwork
-   - `Metadata On` -
+   - `Metadata On` - Displays all available metadata for a game along with its artwork

 ### **Color Scheme**